rodralez/ai-portfolio/README.md

 Link to the project: [link](https://github.com/rodralez/ds-portfolio/tree/main/panini-app)

-Technologies: R, Shiny App, Docker.
+Technologies: R, R Shiny, Docker.

 ##  Data Analysis of admitted students to high schools of the National University of Cuyo for the year 2022